Environment illumination provided as standard in an

 image diagonal y'.

-(Subsequent the field angle is heavily simplified to be the angle
+(Suitable for practice subsequent the field angle is simplified to

-of view due to format filling setup and f' and f are synonymously
+be the angle of view due to format filling setup and f' and f are

-taken as the focal length inscription of the lens.)
+synonymously taken as the focal length inscription of the

 The rule of thumb at a rough calculation of the